Agents of S.H.I.E.L.D. season 3: Writing

 In May 2015, Bell said that writing for the third season would begin the following month, with the story set six months after the events that concluded the second season.
-Bell stated that S.H.I.E.L.D. would be depicted as it was in the second season, underground with small "pockets" of S.H.I.E.L.D. around the world, as following the release of Captain America: The Winter Soldier "we found we like our team ... as underdogs, as opposed to a giant, powerful, NSA organization that can do pretty much anything."
+Bell stated that S.H.I.E.L.D. would be depicted as it was in the second season, underground with small "pockets" of S.H.I.E.L.D. around the world, as following the release of Captain America: The Winter Soldier (2014) "we found we like our team ... as underdogs, as opposed to a giant, powerful, NSA organization that can do pretty much anything".

 Regarding the characters that could appear in the season, Bell said in May 2015 that "The idea of some familiar faces with some new faces is something to look forward to.
 I also think finding some new Marvel characters to pull into the universe would be cool.
-Fans seem to respond when there are characters from the Marvel comics and Marvel Cinematic Universe."
-He later explained that the series has the opportunity to explore the Inhumans outside of the Royal Family (who are the major focus of the comics, television series and previously planned film).
+Fans seem to respond when there are characters from the Marvel Comics and Marvel Cinematic Universe."
+He later explained that the series has the opportunity to explore the Inhumans outside of the Inhuman Royal Family (who are the major focus of the comics, television series and previously planned film).
 The season mentions the character Eden Fesi as an Inhuman, who is a mutant in the comics.
 The change was due to 20th Century Fox controlling the film and television rights to the majority of Marvel's X-Men and mutant characters.